JacksonAllan/c_cpp_hash_tables_benchmark/README.md

 1. Create a directory with your chosen name for the blueprint in the `blueprint` directory.

-2. Create a file name `blueprint.h` in the new directory.
+2. Create a file named `blueprint.h` in the new directory.

 3. Insert the name of the blueprint into an empty blueprint slot in `config.h`.